soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 > I am eating _____

 To fill in the blank, a good language model would likely give higher probabilities to all edibles like `pasta`, `apple`, or `chocolate`, and it would give lower probability to other words in the dictionary which are contextually irrelevant like `taxi`, `building`, or `music`.

-[TODO: On its own, this sentence is out of context.
-What do you mean to say here?
-What products does it enable?
-Does this need to be moved somewhere else?]
-A good language model would be key to several products that rely on more natural human interaction.

 Traditionally language modeling has been done by computing `n-grams`&mdash;which are groups of words&mdash;and processing the `n-grams` further with heuristics, before feeding them into machine learning models.
 For example, the `2-grams` for the sentence